Selection of students and admission results

 The selection of students is based on whether or not the applicant meets the general eligibility requirements for studies within the Hanken Master's Degree Programme, as well as on an evaluation made by the academic representatives of each specialisation.
 The evaluation is based on the following criteria:

-- The applicant's academic background (75 %) based on the scope and content of and the applicant's success in his or her previous studies in general, in economic sciences, and with focus on the intended specialisation.
+- The applicant's academic background (75 %) based on the scope, content and success in the previous studies which are relevant for the the intended specialisation or track.
 GMAT or GRE score is taken into account if applicable.

 - The applicant's suitability for Master's degree studies at Hanken (25%), based on the applicant's motivation, international profile and how the applicant would contribute to the programme specialisation.

 Hanken will notify the applicants of the admission decision via email.
-The results will be published by March 2018.
+The results will be published in the middle of March 2021.

 An eletronic letter of acceptance will be sent to the admitted students.